+Textbooks.
 The Department has copies of most of the textbooks used in Undergraduate classes.
 TAs can check out a desk copy of any textbook from the Graduate Program Coordinator (GPC) for one quarter at a time.
+Please return textbooks when you're done using them.